Umaid Bhawan Palace: Palace

 The palace complex is set in an area of 26 acre of land including 15 acre of gardens.
 The palace consists of a throne chamber, a private meeting hall, a Durbar Hall to meet the public, a vaulted banquet hall, private dining halls, a ballroom, a library, an indoor swimming pool and spa, a billiards room, four tennis courts, two marble squash courts, and long passages.

 The interior central dome sits above the sky blue inner dome.
 The inner vaulted dome is a major attraction in the palace which rises to 103 ft in the interior part which is capped by an outer dome of 43 ft height.
 The entry to the palace has decorations of the Coat of arms of the Rathore Royal family.
 The entry leads to the lobby which has polished black granite flooring.
 The lounge area has pink sandstone and marble floors.
 Maharaja Gaj Singh, known as "bapji", stays in a part of the palace.
-The principal architecture of the palace is an amalgam of Indo-Saracenic, Classical Revival and Western Art Deco styles.
+The principal architecture of the palace is an amalgam of Rajput-Saracenic, Classical Revival and Western Art Deco styles.
 It is also said the Maharaja and his architect Lanchester had considered the features of Buddhist and Hindu edifices such as the Temple Mountain-Palaces of Burma and Cambodia, and in particular the Angkor Wat in preparing the layout and design of the palace.
 The interior of the palace is in art deco design.
 The interior decoration is credited to J.S.
 Norblin, a refugee from Poland, who created the frescoes in the throne room on the east wing.
 An architectural historian commented that "it is the finest example of Indo-deco.
 The forms are crisp and precise".